Feuermagier/autograder/README.md

 * `-j <int>` / `--java <int>`: Specify the java version of the student's code.
 Default: `11`
 * `-s` / `--static`: Disable dynamic analysis.

+The check config file must be a valid YAML file that configures the tests to run.
+Autograder can also eb used as a library by just using the module `autograder-core`.

 The code is analyzed using PMD, SpotBugs and the PMD CPD with custom configurations as well as custom static and dynamic checks ("integrated" checks).
-The check config file must be a valid YAML file that configures the tests to run.
 You can find an exemplary config file [here](sample_config.yaml).
 If you have an idea for another check open an issue, contact me or implement the check yourself and open a pull request.